Piano for Singers

 (The desire for instant gratification doesn't have to be a bad thing.)

 It's not worth trying unless I have a completely clean plate and I feel super-motivated.
 Anyway, I am not self-disciplined enough to stick with it.

 If I feel motivated, I'll do it.
 If I don't, I can drop it.
 My life will never be empty enough where I will feel like I can completely devote myself to anything.
 It is not reasonable to expect that I can exert willpower over any length of time.
 I'll be curious and self-compassionate, and investigate whatever gets in the way.

 I'm too old to get better at piano.

 Maybe you have friends who started piano earlier than you did and are much better than you.
 Or, perhaps you think you're just too old, you can't teach an old dog new tricks.

 If you're always comparing yourself to how good you "should" be, it's no wonder you don't feel like practicing.
-If you're not getting instant gratification, you're not going to stick with it.
+Certainly, if you're not getting enough instant gratification, you're not going to stick with it.